 Thankfully, the actual milkshake was pretty damn good and worth the annoyance.

-So far at least.
 It’s been about 18 hours, if it continues past 24 I have the right to revoke that statement.

 We didn’t have any Dairy Queens near me, just the hole in the wall local ice cream joint that was a once a week treat in the summer.

-It involved my two best college friends, a loooong happy hour at the Gingerbread Man with a few too many whiskey sours, a 2 mile walk to Dairy Queen where local neighborhood trash cans were picked up, put on our heads and moved down the street and a really delicious strawberry cheesecake milkshake of some sort.
+It involved my two best college friends, a loooong happy hour at the local bar, the Gingerbread Man with a few too many whiskey sours, a 2 mile walk to Dairy Queen where local neighborhood trash cans were picked up, put on our heads and moved down the street and a really delicious strawberry cheesecake milkshake of some sort.

-In fact, one of those friends had a baby two days ago, so I’d like to say that this is the grown up version of that milkshake too.
+In fact, one of those friends had a baby two days ago, so I’d like to say that this strawberry basil milkshake is the grown up version of that milkshake too.

 Although, I’d totally be game for happy hour and a few whiskey sours again.

-- 1 cup strawberries, sliced
+- 1 cup strawberries hulled and sliced

-- 1 cup milk
+- 3/4 cup unsweetened vanilla almond milk

 - 1/4 cup plain Greek yogurt